BelirafoN/asterisk-ami-connector/README.md

 ####  Class AmiConnection

-It is a base class for AMI Connection, which was inherit from EventEmitter.
+It is a class-wrapper for Asterisk's AMI socket, which was inherit from EventEmitter.

 Available methods: